Arithmetic Obfuscation

 strb w11, [x9], #1

-Thus, if you consider that the arithmetic operations performed by your function are sensitive, you should consider enabling this obfuscation pass.
+Thus, if you reckon that the arithmetic operations performed by your function may be sensitive, you may want to consider enabling this obfuscation pass.

 As a result, when this obfuscation pass is enabled, the previous operation is transformed into a more complex expression: